bladeacer/flexcyon/docs/cssclasses.md

 ```

 ### Tategaki in callouts
-There is also a callout metadata provider for tategaki
+There is also a callout metadata provider for tategaki (which works in live preview)

 Usage:
 ```md